 It’s also important to understand as the concept behind the biggest concerns around PGS’s accuracy, because it’s possible for mosaicism to lead to the misdiagnosis of embryos.

-When an embryo reaches blastocyst stage, when it can be biopsied for PGS, it has about 300 cells.
+When an embryo reaches blastocyst stage, when it can be biopsied for PGS, it has 50 - 300 cells.
 There are three possible scenarios for that embryo: all of its cells will be normal, all will be abnormal, or some combination thereof, and that’s mosaicism.
-Our hope is that the 5 - 10 cells that we biopsy to make assumptions about the embryo do in fact represent the whole embryo..
+Our hope is that the 5 - 10 cells that we biopsy (and from which we make our judgement) represent the whole embryo.

 In the case of the two-toned soccer ball, you might happen to grab a portion that is all white, or all black, or a non-representative mix of the two, and falsely conclude the ball has a different make-up than it does.

-This is the uncertainty that mosaicism introduces into PGS: our biopsy of 5 - 10 cells may not represent the entire 300 cells in that embryo and lead us to false conclusion about the embryo’s potential.
-To know the makeup of that embryo for sure, we’d have to test all of its cells, and that means destroying the embryo, making unusable for transfer.
+This is the uncertainty that mosaicism introduces into PGS: our biopsy of 5 - 10 cells may not represent the entire 50 - 300 cells in that embryo and lead us to a false conclusion about the embryo’s potential.
+To know the makeup of that embryo for sure, we’d have to test all of its cells, and that means destroying the embryo, making it unusable for transfer.

 Let’s add one more quick wrinkle.
 Imagine each soccer ball has an outer layer and an inner layer.
 It might be possible for the outside layer to be all white, but the inside layer to be a combination all black, or black and white.
 This might make you question even more whether the portion you grab from the outside layer represents the ball’s entirety.